sigma144/witness-randomizer/README.md

 ## Quality of life updates

 As well as the Archipelago integration, the randomizer includes some quality-of-life improvements to make your Witness experience nicer.

+### Elevator/Bridge speed

+Some elevators and bridges are sped up.
+This includes all the ones from Sigma Rando, as well as a few additional ones like the Bunker Elevator, Caves Elevator and Monastery Shutters.

 ### Boat speed